phobos2077/fo2_ecco/docs/ecco_readme.txt

 > FIREARMS:
-- All shotguns: the max damage is much higher (min dmg is almost the same), wich makes them very deadly against unarmored critters, but cannot penetrate heavy armor and limited in range.
+- Shotgun Shells: much more deadly against unarmored critters, but cannot penetrate heavy armor and limited in range (but Slugs can!).
 - Sawed off shotgun have a duplet (burst) firing mode with single shot animation.
-- All pistols (including energy pistols): cost 4 AP to shoot, but have smaller firing range and not as powerfull as rifles.
+- All "small" pistols cost 4 AP to shoot.
 - Bozar changed to be a single-shot anti-materiel rifle, uses new .50 BMG ammo, need 7 STR and has very high damage.
 For machinegunning use LSW or M60 instead.
 - Sniper Rifle is much more powerful, rechambered "back" to 7.62.
 - M60 is a true machinegun: more powerful with 100 rounds ammo capacity.
 - Bursts rebalanced to differ in bullet spread between weapon types (thanks to sfall).
 This makes certain guns work in new roles with effective mid-long range bursts.
+Expect guns that should have small recoil to do better at long-range bursts.
 - Burst sizes were reduced across the board and rebalanced.
 This should make bursts viable with the added ammo scarcity.
 - Almost every weapon was subjectively improved (main concerns were: more interesting balance between weapons, taking new ammo behaviour into account, BUT not going too far from vanilla stats, except those weapons mentioned specifically).